My Frequently Asked Questions, below, will answer most of your mirimiri queries:

 Everything and everyone has a spiritual home.
 In the Maori world of Polynesia it is known as our Tu-ranga-wae-wae, ‘the place where we stand tall.’
 That ‘sanctuary’ may or may not be our birthplace, as its power is of many realms.
 Wisdom of the Four Winds has its spiritual home in Aotearoa New Zealand, a unique gift to the world.

 Will mirimiri hurt?

-Mirimiri shouldn’t hurt .Occasionally there is a mild aching when the massage therapist applies pressure over “knots” and other areas of muscle tension.
-If the pressure is too strong for you, let the massage therapist know.
+Mirimiri shouldn’t hurt .Occasionally there is a mild aching when I apply pressure over “knots” and other areas of muscle tension.
+If the pressure is too strong for you, let me know.